Location model (economics): Analysis

+Two food carts on a beach, where each person on the beach buys from the closest cart.
+Under Hotelling's law, cart A can attract more customers by moving to the right, and cart B by moving to the left.

-In this example, Firm x and Firm y will maximize their profit by increasing their consumer pool.
-Firm x will move slightly toward Firm y, in order to gain Firm y's customers.
-In response, Firm y will move slightly toward Firm x to re-establish its loss, and increase the pool from its competitor.
+In this example, Firm A and Firm B will maximize their profit by increasing their consumer pool.
+Firm A will move slightly toward Firm B, in order to gain Firm B's customers.
+In response, Firm B will move slightly toward Firm A to re-establish its loss, and increase the pool from its competitor.
 The cycle repeats until both firms are at point $o \,$, the halfway point of the street where each firm has the same number of customers.
-This result is known as Hotelling's law, however it was invalidated in 1979 by d'Aspremont, J. Jaskold Gabszewicz and J.-F. Thisse.
+This result is known as Hotelling's law.

+Hotelling's law was invalidated in 1979 by d'Aspremont, J. Jaskold Gabszewicz and J.-F. Thisse.
 Consider that quick (short run) price adjustment and slow (long run) location adjustment is modelled as a repeated two-stage game, where in the first stage firms will make an incremental relocation and in the second period, having observed each other's new locations, they will simultaneously choose prices. d'Aspremont et al. (1979) prove that when firms are sufficiently close together (but not located in the same place) no Nash equilibrium price pair (in pure strategies) exists for the second stage subgame (because there is an incentive to undercut the rival firm's price and gain the entire market).
 For example, when firms are equidistant from the centre of the street, no equilibrium price pair exists for locations 1/4 or closer than 1/4 of the length of the street from the centre.
 The non-existence of a Cournot equilibrium precludes the ending of the game, and so it is not repeated.
 Thus, although both firms at the halfway point itself is an equilibrium, there is no tendency for firms to agglomerate here.

-If only Firm x can relocate without costs and Firm y is fixed, Firm x will move to the side of Firm y where the consumer pool is maximized.
-Consequently, the profits for Firm X significantly increase, while the profits for Firm Y significantly decrease.
+If only Firm A can relocate without costs and Firm B is fixed, Firm A will move to the side of Firm B where the consumer pool is maximized.
+Consequently, the profits for Firm A significantly increase, while the profits for Firm B significantly decrease.